RISE-SIPP/Piccolo/ip/Piccolo/src_SSITH_P1/README.txt

 Personal Notes:
-The Map file at sr_BSV/SoC_Map.bsv was updated to remove the duplicate address.
+The Map file in the folder sr_BSV/SoC_Map.bsv was updated to remove the duplicate address.
 Line 227 was modified to 0x62400000 (Based on the GFE project).

 Copyright (c) 2019 Bluespec, Inc.  All Rights Reserved.